 SAVE IT FOR LATER! ↓

-If you recreate this Vegan tofu katsu curry recipe let me know how you liked it by leaving a comment and rating below or by tagging me on Instagram @Okonomikitchen, I love seeing all of your tasty recreations!
+If you recreate this Vegan Tofu Katsu Curry recipe let me know how you liked it by leaving a comment and rating below or by tagging me on Instagram @Okonomikitchen, I love seeing all of your tasty recreations!

 Hungry for more?
 Be sure to subscribe to my newsletter and follow along on Instagram, Youtube and Pinterest for more deliciousness!